henrietta-k/adapt-learning-wiki/Adapt-v5.3---the-one-with-ES6-8-support.md

 ### ES6 classes and Backbone
 There are a few major concepts worth understanding before using [ES6 Classes](https://exploringjs.com/es6/ch_classes.html) and [Backbone](https://backbonejs.org/) together.
-Backbone is an ES5 library for providing an easy Class abstraction and a few base classes from which to extend and make new, easy to read behaviours.
-ES6 Classes are the standardised ECMAScript native Class abstraction.
-Both Backbone and ES6 Classes seek to provide Class abstractions in similar but subtly different ways.
+Backbone is an ES5 library for providing an easy class abstraction and a few base classes from which to extend and make new, easy to read behaviours.
+ES6 Classes are the standardised ECMAScript native class abstraction.
+Both Backbone and ES6 Classes seek to provide class abstractions in similar but subtly different ways.

 #### ECMAScript Class origins
-A Class in ECMAScript is simply a function called using the `new` keyword.
+A class in ECMAScript is simply a function called using the `new` keyword.
 This function is called the `constructor` function and is executed as usual using the `()` notation.
-When we call a function using the `new` keyword, an new object instance is created and passed into the function as its `this` keyword.
-We call this process instantiation - creating a new instance of the Class.
+When we call a constructor function using the `new` keyword, a new object instance is created and passed into the function as its `this` keyword.
+We call this process instantiation - creating a new instance of the class.
 ```js
 var Class = function() { // constructor function
   this; // is a new instance of the class
 };
 var instance = new Class(); // instantiation
 ````
-The new keyword allows us to specify a set of behaviours on the Class which each new object instance will inherit.
+The new keyword allows us to specify a set of behaviours on the class which each new object instance will inherit.
 These behaviours don't live on the instance directly but are instead inherited from the parent Class.
 ```js
 var Class = function Constructor(text) {
   this.savedText = text;